Plan Files as Resumable Artifacts¶

 A plan committed to the repo is a resumable, version-controlled artifact — a pattern that holds for multi-session work, recurring workflows, and cross-functional review, and backfires without a supersession discipline.

-A persisted plan lives in the repo at a stable path, tracked in git — mutable companion to the frozen spec: the spec fixes goals and done-when, the plan tracks approach and progress.
-Claude Code's in-session plan mode defaults plansDirectory to ~/.claude/plans — outside the repo (Claude Code settings).
-Checking the plan in turns session memory into a team-visible hand-off.
+A persisted plan lives in the repo at a stable path, tracked in git.
+It is the mutable companion to the frozen spec: the spec fixes goals and done-when, the plan tracks approach and progress.
+Claude Code's in-session plan mode defaults plansDirectory to ~/.claude/plans, outside the repo (Claude Code settings).
+Committing the plan turns session memory into a team-visible hand-off.

 The pattern is qualified.
 Treat these as prerequisites:

 - Multi-session work.
-The plan externalises state the context window cannot retain (Anthropic harnesses).
+The plan externalizes state the context window cannot retain (Anthropic harnesses).

 - Recurring workflows with template value.
 Stulberg reports that reusing plan files lets the next run "start at 80% done" (Aakash x Stulberg).

 - Cross-functional review.
-When a PM, designer, or domain expert must approve the approach, the plan PR is the review surface (transcript).
+When a PM, designer, or domain expert must approve the approach, the plan PR is the review surface (Stulberg podcast transcript).

 Outside these conditions, a disposable in-session plan is cheaper.